 Contrary to popular belief, dopamine doesn’t appear to actually cause feelings of pleasure or euphoria.
 Instead, it seems to reinforce your brain’s association between certain things and feelings of pleasure, driving you to seek those things out again in the future.

 The desire to experience this euphoria again can trigger cravings for the substance or behaviour, especially when you encounter the same cues (like a party where people are drinking, for example).
 These cravings often serve as the first sign of addiction.

 As you continue using a substance or engaging in a behaviour, your brain continues to produce larger amounts of dopamine.
 Eventually, it recognizes that there’s plenty of dopamine in your brain already and starts producing less in response to normal triggers.

 There’s one problem, though: Your brain’s reward system still needs the same amount of dopamine to function as it should.

 Before long, you need to use more of the substance to make up for what your brain isn’t releasing.
 This effect is called tolerance.

 Loss of control

-Addiction usually involves an inability to control substance use or specific behaviors.
+Addiction usually involves an inability to control substance use or specific behaviours.
 This can result in job loss, health issues, and relationship concerns, among other things.

-In response, you might decide to quit the substance or behavior, only to find that you keep falling short, despite your best efforts.
+In response, you might decide to quit the substance or behaviour, only to find that you keep falling short, despite your best efforts.